Vinícius Bergantin: Coaching career

 After his retirement, Bergantin started working as an assistant manager in his first club Ituano in 2017, being appointed manager later in the same year.
 He resigned from Ituano on 6 June 2021, after nearly four years in charge of the club.

 Bergantin subsequently worked at Inter de Limeira and Santo André in his native state, before being named head coach of CSA on 21 February 2023.
 He was sacked by the latter club on 21 June.

 On 30 January 2024, after a short period at Retrô, Bergantin was appointed in charge of Ferroviária.
 He left the club to join Tite's staff at Flamengo on 20 July.

 Bergantin returned to AFE on 17 February 2025, with the club now in division two.
 He was sacked on 17 September, after four winless matches, and took over fellow league team Avaí seven days later.

+Bergantin left Avaí on 28 November 2025, after refusing a renewal offer to return to work with Tite, being his assistant at Cruzeiro.
+On 30 July 2026, he returned to head coaching duties after being named at the helm of São Bernardo also in division two.